mikkopa/mso-rew-converter-ui/README.md

 ## 🚀 Getting Started

 ### Access the Application
-Visit the web application at: [Your deployment URL here]
+Visit the web application at: https://purple-glacier-033fcb503.1.azurestaticapps.net/

 Or run locally:
 1. Clone this repository